Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Results

-The explicit dependence of the coupling strengths is contained in the coefficients at the RHS of the set of equations.
+The explicit dependence of the coupling strengths is contained in the coefficients at the \textit{right-hand side} of the set of equations.
 That means, $p_{i}\equiv p_{i}(J_{AA}/J_{BB},J_{AB}/J_{BB})$ ; $r_{i}\equiv r_{i}(J_{AA}/J_{BB},J_{AB}/J_{BB})$ with $i\in \{1,2\}$ .
-This fitting provides us with\footnote{$\chi^{2}/n_{DOF}$: \textit{reduced chisquare}.} $\chi^{2}/n_{DOF}\sim 1$ and the asymptotic errors in the fitting parameters are \textit{mostly confined} below $10\%$ .
+These particular choices of fitting formulae provide us with \textit{reduced chisquare}, $\chi^{2}/n_{DOF} \sim 1$ and the asymptotic errors in the fitting parameters are \textit{mostly confined} below $10\%$ .
 So, this choice of mathematical forms is reliable for further calculations.
-A few selective examples are provided in Figure \ref{fig_11_comp_fit} for both the configurations.
-A discussion on the fitting parameters is necessary \cite{Press} and in Appendix \ref{appendix_fit}, we show the behaviour of the fitting parameters for both the configurations.
+A few selective examples are provided in Figure \ref{fig_11_comp_fit} for both configurations.
+A discussion on the fitting parameters is necessary \cite{Press} and in Appendix \ref{appendix_fit}, we show the behaviours of the fitting parameters for both configurations.

-Now, we would find out the threshold value of concentration of non-magnetic impurities for any given combination of coupling strengths, above which we would witness compensation.
-First, in the Figure \ref{fig_12_thresconc_3d}, we would witness how the threshold impurity concentrations vary with two Hamiltonian parameters, $J_{AA}/J_{BB}$ and $J_{AB}/J_{BB}$ .

-It is evident that as magnitude of either of the Coupling ratios increase, the values of the threshold concentration of non-magnetic impurities, $\rho^{T}$, increase.
-This motivates us to find out how $\rho^{T}$ behaves as a function of $J_{AA}/J_{BB}$ and $J_{AB}/J_{BB}$ .
+Now, we would find out the threshold value of the concentration of nonmagnetic impurities for any given combination of coupling strengths, above which we would witness compensation.
+First, in Figure \ref{fig_12_thresconc_3d}, we would witness how the threshold impurity concentrations vary with two Hamiltonian parameters, $J_{AA}/J_{BB}$ and $J_{AB}/J_{BB}$ .
+It is evident that as the magnitude of either of the Coupling ratios increases, the values of the threshold concentration of nonmagnetic impurities, $\rho_{T}$, increase.
+This motivates us to find out how $\rho_{T}$ behaves as a function of $J_{AA}/J_{BB}$ and $J_{AB}/J_{BB}$ .
 Essentially, for each configuration, we will then have two 2D plots.

-For the ABA configuration, from the Figure \ref{fig_13_aba_thresconc_2d}, we see a systematic variation of $\rho_{T}$ .
+For the ABA configuration, from Figure \ref{fig_13_aba_thresconc_2d}, we see a systematic variation of $\rho_{T}$ .
 A mathematical fit now can be attempted:

 for fixed $J_{AB}/J_{BB}$ [Refer to Figure \ref{fig_13_aba_thresconc_2d}(a)].
 And,